car-buying habits

 • Privacy.
 Fancy cars on the street denote owners with the means to purchase and maintain them, the exact demographic prone to fraud, theft, or frivolous lawsuits.
 An average-looking car aids in the ability to travel incognito.

-More on the car-buying habits of the wealthy is at Auto Approve.
+More on the car-buying habits of the wealthy can be found at Auto Approve.

 Tags: Enrichment, Hobbies, Lending, Lifestyle